 Section 2. d. (iii)

-Device connections.
-You may allow to access the software installed on the licensed device for the purpose of using the following software features: file services, print services, Internet information services, and Internet connection sharing and telephony services on the licensed device.
+**Device connections.** You may allow up to 20 other devices to access the software installed on the licensed device for the purpose of using the following software features: file services, print services, Internet information services, and Internet connection sharing and telephony services on the licensed device.
 You may allow any number of devices to access the software on the licensed device to synchronise data between devices.
 This section does not mean, however, that you have the right to install the software, or use the primary function of the software (other than the features listed in this section), on any of these other devices.

 If you’re reading this and you fall into this category we would recommend in investing a dedicated Print Server instead, not least because of improved performance but the EULA for a Windows Server OS License allows you to go well above this enforced 20 Device Limit compared to a standard copy of Windows.